Where is it?

 Why go to this one?

-If you like street circuits, you’ll love the Australian Grand Prix, but above all, go for the atmosphere, which is like the first day of term at school.
-The parties are also legendary!
+If you like street circuits, you’ll love the Australian Grand Prix, but above all, go for the atmosphere, the parties are legendary!

 As well as enjoying a race that over 300,000 attend, you’ll love Melbourne if you enjoy a laid back, foodie vibe.

 There are the usual grand stands at the Australian Grand Prix – on the start / finish straight and in various corners.

 But the most common advice for this one is to go for General entry, which will get you access to the park at the centre of the track.
 From there, you’ll find any number of good view points, be able to enjoy the many parties.

 You can also visit M lane, where you’ll find a whole row of gourmet food trucks, and the Heineken tent where you can enjoy live music.

 It’s also worth noting that although the Grand Prix event takes place on the Friday to Sunday, the circuit opens of the Thursday, with a full day of racing and an air show.

 10th April 2022